Charlesverde/30-Days-Of-JavaScript/readMe.md

 ##### Syntax

-Programming languages are similar to human languages.
-English or many other language uses words, phrases, sentences,compound sentences and other more to convey a meaningful message.
-The English meaning of syntax is _the arrangement of words and phrases to create well-formed sentences in a language_.
-The technical definition of syntax is the structure of statements in a computer language.Programming languages have syntax.
 JavaScript is a programming language and like other programming languages it has its own syntax.
 If we do not write a syntax that JavaScript understands, it will raise different types of errors.
 We will explore different kinds of JavaScript errors later.
 For now, let us see syntax errors.

 ![Error](images/raising_syntax_error.png)